jesseharold/RPS-Multiplayer/README.md

 For homework, week 7, UCLA coding boot camp

 ## TODO:
- * keep track of player connections
+ * hide other player's move until you make your move
  * restrict players to two
- * hide the other player's move and score
+ * display who's connected, # of non-players watching
+ * when a player disconnects, put game back into waiting for players mode
+ * add chat
- * add chat - can watchers chat, or only players?
+ * allow watchers to chat, too?
  * add color and fonts
  * let player choose hand color? look at this: https://codepen.io/designerJordan/pen/qDEjr
  * (optional) integrate network with your SET game!